 - 1. The Program Director or designate must meet with the resident and conduct a structured comprehensive assessment prior to completing the form. - 2.
 The plan must be completed by the Program Director or designate in collaboration with the resident. - 3.
 All sections of the plan must be completed. - 4.
-The plan must be reviewed by the EAB. - 5.
-The plan must be signed by the Program Director, Resident, and Associate Dean of PGE. - 6.
+The plan must be signed by the Program Director, Resident, and Associate Dean of PGE. - 5.
 The plan must be approved by the RPC.